Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Conclusions

-In the case of large trilinear coupling, we expect to observe at least $\sim 100$ and $\sim 10$ signal events, respectively, for benchmarks BPB1 and BPB2 in the pion/kaon decay modes within the VTX and DCH detectors.
-For the rest of the benchmarks except BPB6, the VTX+DCH analysis yields around 10-1000 signal events, depending on the benchmark, when the backgrounds are suppressed to zero.
+In scenarios with negligible trilinear coupling, benchmarks BPA1 and BPA5 have large decay lengths and, therefore, are best observed in our proposed dedicated detectors around the FCC-ee interaction point, followed by the muon spectrometer of the IDEA detector.
+In the large trilinear coupling regime, benchmarks BPB1 and BPB2 produce about 100 and 10 signal events, respectively, in the pion/kaon decay modes within the inner detectors.
 Our proposed dedicated detectors A1 and B4 for FCC-ee perform the best for BPB6.

 We also provide the efficiencies for each of our analyses with varying mass and decay length of the LLP for any non-minimal extension of this model, where the relation between mass and sin$^2\,\theta\times c\tau$ gets modified as compared to the minimal model.
 These efficiencies are also useful for translating the results for arbitrary branching fractions for the various decay modes of $\phi$, given there is a theory uncertainty on this for $\phi$ having masses between $\sim 1-4$\,GeV.

+It should be noted that our benchmark analyses are background-free.
+While we do not consider the systematic uncertainties related to the background, the statistical uncertainty must still be taken into account.
+The final results, particularly for benchmarks yielding very few events (such as BPA1), should be verified with higher MC statistics and by including background contributions from material interactions.

+The IDEA detector at FCC-ee stands as a powerful probe for LLP discovery, particularly for LLPs with short decay lengths, which are extremely difficult to probe at the LHC amidst the overwhelming hadronic activity.
 In conclusion, our study highlights the importance of future lepton colliders in enhancing the search for light long-lived particles.